Nanoparty/Slimezilla_Public/README.md

 Vampire Survivors inspired survival bullet-hell game.
 Merge with other slimes to heal yourself and grow in size.
 Collect gems from fallen knights to unlock upgrades and transform from a King slime to a God slime.

+## Play Now

+Game is available to download and play for free on Windows, Mac, and Linux at https://dispixel.itch.io/slimezilla

 ![alt text](https://github.com/Nanoparty/Slimezilla/blob/master/Screenshots/cover_art.png?raw=true)
 ![screenshot](Screenshots/1.png)
 ![screenshot](Screenshots/2.png)